 The Solution Interview as AIDA

-AIDA is an marketing acronym for Attention, Interest, Desire, and Action.
-I find it a useful framework for structuring these type of solution interviews.
+AIDA is a marketing acronym for Attention, Interest, Desire, and Action.
+I find it a useful framework for structuring these types of solution interviews.

 Attention: Get the customer’s attention with your unique value proposition — derived from the number one problem you uncovered during earlier Problem Interviews.